≡ Menu

 In life insurance, there are two types of ownership: insured ownership and payor ownership.

 2. Payor ownership: In this type of ownership, the policyholder is not the insured person.
 Instead, the policyholder is paying for the policy on behalf of someone else, who is the insured person.
-This can happen in situations where the policyholder wants to provide coverage for someone else, such as a spouse, child, or aging parent.
+This can happen when the policyholder wants coverage for someone else, such as a spouse, child, or aging parent.
 The death benefit will be paid to the beneficiaries named in the policy when the insured person dies.

 There are several reasons why someone might choose payor ownership over insured ownership: